samsung-cnct/k2/README.md

-# __Kraken-lib__ Deploys a __Kubernetes__ Cluster on top of __CoreOS__ using __Terraform__  and __Ansible__
+# __kraken-lib__ Deploys a __Kubernetes__ Cluster on top of __CoreOS__ using __Terraform__  and __Ansible__

 [![Docker Repository on Quay](https://quay.io/repository/samsung_cnct/k2/status "Docker Repository on Quay")](https://quay.io/repository/samsung_cnct/k2)

-Please use [k2cli](https://github.com/samsung-cnct/k2cli), the intended user interface to Kraken-lib.
-The following instructions are intended for developers working on Kraken-lib.
+Please use [k2cli](https://github.com/samsung-cnct/k2cli), the intended user interface to kraken-lib.
+The following instructions are intended for developers working on kraken-lib.

-## What is Kraken-lib?
+## What is kraken-lib?
-Kraken-lib is an orchestration and cluster-level management system for [Kubernetes](https://kubernetes.io) that creates a production-scale Kubernetes cluster on a range of platforms using default settings.
+kraken-lib is an orchestration and cluster-level management system for [Kubernetes](https://kubernetes.io) that creates a production-scale Kubernetes cluster on a range of platforms using default settings.
 This can be especially useful if you are getting started and don't need a high-availabilty, production-level cluster immediately.
-When you're ready to optimize your cluster for your own environment and use case, you can deploy with Kraken-lib's rich set of configurable options.
+When you're ready to optimize your cluster for your own environment and use case, you can deploy with kraken-lib's rich set of configurable options.

 We (Samsung CNCT) built this tool to aid in our own research into high performance and reliability for the Kubernetes control plane.
-Realizing this would be a useful tool for the public at large, we released it as [Kraken](https://github.com/samsung-cnct/kraken) *in mid 2016*.
+Realizing this would be a useful tool for the public at large, we released it as [kraken](https://github.com/samsung-cnct/kraken) *in mid 2016*.
 This first release was great, but we had developed it quickly and just for research.
 After using it ourselves for almost a year and identifying some pain points, we deemed it best to build anew, bringing the best parts forward.
-Thus sprouted Kraken-lib our second release.
+Thus sprouted kraken-lib our second release.

-It continues to use Ansible and Terraform because of the flexible and powerful abstractions these tools provide at the right layers.
-Kraken-lib provides the same functionality as Kraken but with much cleaner internal abstractions.
+It continues to use Ansible and Terraform because of the flexible and powerful abstractions these tools provide at the right layers. kraken-lib provides the same functionality as kraken but with much cleaner internal abstractions.
 This more easily facilitates external and internal contributions.
 It also enables us to quickly improve and evolve with the Kubernetes ecosystem as a whole.

 ## Who and What is it For?
-Kraken-lib is targeted at operations teams who support Kubernetes, a practice becoming known as "Cluster Ops."
+kraken-lib is targeted at operations teams who support Kubernetes, a practice becoming known as "Cluster Ops."
 It provides a single interface where Cluster Ops teams can manage Kubernetes clusters across all environments.

-Kraken-lib uses a single file to drive cluster configuration, enabling you to check the file into a VCS of your choice and solving two major problems:
+kraken-lib uses a single file to drive cluster configuration, enabling you to check the file into a VCS of your choice and solving two major problems:
 1. Use version control for your cluster configuration as you promote changes from dev through production, for either existing cluster configurations or brand-new ones;
-2. Enable continuous integration for developer applications against sandboxed and transient Kubernetes clusters.
-Kraken-lib provides a destroy command that cleans up all traces of the temporary infrastructure.
+2. Enable continuous integration for developer applications against sandboxed and transient Kubernetes clusters. kraken-lib provides a destroy command that cleans up all traces of the temporary infrastructure.

 We believe solving these two problems is a baseline for effectively and efficiently nurturing a Kubernetes-based infrastructure.

 ## Crash Data Collection
-To support our efforts to make Kraken-lib a fault-tolerant, reliable tool, we collect data if Kraken-lib crashes on up, down or update.
-If you are running it with the [Kraken-tools](https://github.com/samsung-cnct/k2-tools) Docker container and the program exits with a failure, the following data will be collected by [Kraken-lib Crash-App](https://github.com/samsung-cnct/k2-crash-application)
+To support our efforts to make kraken-lib a fault-tolerant, reliable tool, we collect data if kraken-lib crashes on up, down or update.
+If you are running it with the [kraken-tools](https://github.com/samsung-cnct/k2-tools) Docker container and the program exits with a failure, the following data will be collected by [kraken-lib crash-app](https://github.com/samsung-cnct/k2-crash-application)
 * Logs
 * The failing task

 This data remains internal for the Samsung-CNCT team to use for data-driven development.
 We do not collect personal information from users.

 ## Supported Add-ons
-Kraken-lib also supports a number of Samsung CNCT-supported add-ons in the form of Kubernetes charts.
-These charts, tested and maintained by Samsung CNCT, can be found in the [Kraken-lib Charts repository](https://github.com/samsung-cnct/k2-charts).
+kraken-lib also supports a number of Samsung CNCT-supported add-ons in the form of Kubernetes charts.
+These charts, tested and maintained by Samsung CNCT, can be found in the [kraken-lib Charts repository](https://github.com/samsung-cnct/k2-charts).
 *They should work on any Kubernetes cluster.*

-# Getting Started with Kraken-lib
+# Getting Started with kraken-lib

 ## Prerequisites